The College will celebrate its 102nd Convocation on Monday, August 29, 2016 at 4:30 p.m on Tempel Green.

 Convocation, literally a "calling together" of the College community, celebrates the formal opening of the academic year, welcomes new students to the College and recognizes the new senior class.
-Traditionally held on the first day of classes, the ceremony highlights some of the College's most important values: academic excellence, the Honor Code and the importance of community.
-Read more about Convocation 2015.
+The ceremony highlights some of the College's most important values: academic excellence, the Honor Code and the importance of community.

 Immediately following Convocation, the campus community gathers for an all-campus picnic.